yahiae6643/github-tutorial/directions.md

 ### A note about plagiarism
 You should be typing _every single word_.
 It is ok to refer to your notes, the slides, the internet, and even your classmates for help.
 However, **intellectual property is to be regarded highly in this class**.
 You should be explaining everything in your own words.
 If you are copying/pasting, you are not learning.

+### Assumptions
+Should you assume your reader is a student at HSTAT?
+Should you assume they already have a cloud9 account?
+It is _up to you_ to decide what assumptions you will make.
+But perhaps the best strategy is to speak to all audiences with hints for HSTAT/c9
+i.e. making a Github account:
+> Choose a username (if you are a student at HSTAT, use your HSTAT email, but without the `@hstat.org`).

+or SSH key:
+> Get the SSH key from your IDE (if you're using cloud9, here's how to find it...)

 ### Final thoughts
 The best way to learn something is through repeated practice.
 Feel free to **practice** all of these concepts on your own to understand them better.